AlwynYin/agentic-tool-generation/design/tool-generation-api.md

 # Tool Generation Service API Specification

 ## Overview
-This document defines the API specification for the Tool Generation Service that integrates with the SimpleTooling framework.
+This document defines the API specification for the Tool Generation Service.

 Users generate code by passing tool requirements in natural language.
-A `job` is created, which generate tools asynchronously.
-User can choose two ways to monitor the job: poll for job status in a loop or ~~receive job status updates using websocket~~ (WIP)
+A `job` is created, which generates tools asynchronously using an OpenAI agent-based workflow.
+Users can monitor job progress by polling the job status endpoint.

-Each tool will be a python file that integrates with SimpleTooling's `@toolset.add()` decorator pattern and is automatically registered as an HTTP endpoint.
-Tools are stored in a shared filesystem and immediately available through the SimpleTooling server.
+The service uses a session-based architecture where:
+- Each job creates a corresponding session that tracks the multi-agent workflow
+- Tools are stored in a MongoDB `tools` collection with complete code, metadata, and schemas
+- Tool IDs are stored as ObjectIds in MongoDB and returned as strings via the API
+- The workflow progresses through stages: pending → planning → searching → implementing → executing → completed/failed

+## Service Configuration

+- **Base URL**: Configurable via `HOST` and `PORT` environment variables (default: `http://localhost:8000`)
+- **Database**: MongoDB connection via `MONGODB_URL` and `MONGODB_DB_NAME` (default: `mongodb://localhost:27017` and `agent_browser`)
+- **API Version**: v1 (`/api/v1/`)

 ## Service Endpoints